 As un-forecast events develop and trends evolve, be flexible and go with the flow.

-From the Coach’s Corner, because you’ll want both parties to feel positive after the negotiation is complete, see the 22 Dos and Don’ts for Successful Negotiations.
+From the Coach’s Corner, because you’ll want both parties to feel positive after the negotiation is complete, see the best practices in negotiations – 22 dos, don’ts.

 “The best move you can make in negotiation is to think of an incentive the other person hasn’t even thought of – and then meet it.”